 Jerusalem beach tends to be bit less crowded than some of the beaches just north and south of it.

 Lots of name for this single beach that has a different atmosphere that every other Tel Aviv beach.
 There’s a special, tranquility here, especially further south.

-You won't find too many tourists nor young- hip Telavivians.
-You will find a more relaxed crowd playing backgammon, reading a book or meditating on the beach.
+You'll find less hip locals and tourists, and a more relaxed crowd playing backgammon, reading a book or meditating on the beach.

-I recommend visiting the beach on Friday afternoons and you’ll get to see the weekly drumming sessions on the rocks jutting out to sea.
+I recommend visiting the beach on Friday afternoons during the summer.
+You’ll get to see the weekly drumming sessions on the rocks jutting out to sea.
 All around are dancers, jugglers and people doing copoeira.

 Alma Beach (or Charles Clor Park Beach) is a long and narrow strip of lovely beach, green lawns and a playground to which lots of families come to have a barbecue.

 The northern half of this Tel Aviv beach is home to Manta Ray, one of the most romantic seafood restaurants in Israel, and a fantastic sea view which you can enjoy from indoors or the outdoor porch.
 Read more on our recommended favorite Tel Aviv restaurants.